Pennsylvania State Capitol: Restoration and preservation

 The Pennsylvania Historical and Museum Commission erected two historical markers on August 11, 1953—one commemorating the Hills Capitol and another for the current capitol.
 The capitol was listed on the National Register of Historic Places on September 14, 1977.
-Beginning in 1981, highly regarded historic preservation architect, Hyman Myers, of the Philadelphia architecture firm, Vitetta Group, oversaw the restoration of the capitol building.
 In 1982, the Capitol Preservation Committee (CPC) was created "to supervise and coordinate the historic preservation of the State Capitol Building".
-One of the CPC's first projects was the preservation of the 390 Civil War flags and 22 flags from the Spanish-American War, which had been undisturbed since being placed in the rotunda in 1914.
+One of the CPC's first projects was the preservation of the 390 Civil War flags and 22 flags from the Spanish–American War, which had been undisturbed since being placed in the rotunda in 1914.
 Between 1985 and 1987, scaffolding was erected in the rotunda and the murals removed for restoration.
 The statue atop the capitol dome was removed for restoration via helicopter in the summer of 1998, being returned in September of the same year.
 It was decided to restore the Senate Chamber after it was flooded with 26000 USgal of water on February 14, 1999.
 The capitol was declared a National Historic Landmark on September 20, 2006, during its centennial.
-On February 27, 2013, the boundaries of the designation were revised to encompass the grounds and surrounding buildings.
+On February 27, 2013, the boundaries of the designation were revised to encompass the grounds and surrounding buildings in the Capitol Complex.
+Restoration of the capitol back to its original 1906 condition was completed in May 2022 when the restoration on the governor's office was finished after Governor Tom Wolf relocated to the Pennsylvania Emergency Management Agency during the COVID-19 pandemic.